Stop Scrolling. Start Doing

 You’re burnt out.
 You feel like your brain is a browser with 50 tabs open, and 49 of them are frozen.
 Your solution?
 You sit on the same couch, in the same house, in the same neighborhood, and try to "relax" by scrolling through other people's vacations.

-The 50-Mile Minimum: You need to be far enough away that the radio stations change and you don't recognize the local high school's mascot.
+The 50-Mile Minimum: You need to be far enough away that the radio stations change and you don't recognize the local landmarks.

-No Work, No Wait: If you spend more than 20 minutes "researching" where to go, you’ve already failed.
+No Research, No Wait: If you spend more than 20 minutes "researching" where to go in Austin or Tokyo, you’ve already failed.
 The goal is the Go, not the Where.

-The Solo Advantage: If you can, go alone.
-No negotiating, no "what do you want to do," no catering to someone else’s social battery.
-Just you and the road.
+The Solo Advantage: If possible, go alone.
+No negotiating, no "what do you want to do," and no catering to someone else’s social battery.

-The Adventria Move: We built the Getaway tab to be your emergency exit.
-We don't show you the world's most famous landmarks.
-We show you a destination within reach right now.
+As a decision-making software application, Adventria is built to be your emergency exit from the ordinary.
+We don't show you the world's most famous landmarks; we show you a destination within reach right now.

 Hit the engine, take the result, and get out of the house.
 Your mental health depends on you being somewhere else for a while.
 Stop scrolling.
 Start doing.